Design Challenges for a Multi-Perspective Search Engine: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Disha Jindal and Hegler Tissot for their valuable feedback throughout the development of the prototype search engine.
+The authors would like to thank Disha Jindal, Hegler Tissot for helpful conversations throughout the development of the prototype search engine, and the anonymous reviewers for their valuable feedback on the draft.
 In addition, the authors are grateful for the collaboration with \texttt{10clouds} \footnote{\url{https://10clouds.com/}} to research, design and develop the front-end interface for the prototype.
-This work was supported in part by a Focused Award from Google, and a gift from Tencent.
+This work was supported in part by a Focused Award from Google, and in part by the Oﬃce of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via IARPA Contract No. 2019-19051600006 under the BETTER Program.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the oﬃcial policies, either expressed or implied, of ODNI, IARPA, the Department of Defense, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.